omranjamal/PhraseEngine/README.md

 ```

 > `<this/>` and `<or/>` are actually aliases so
-> you can use either one interchangably.
+> you can use either one interchangeably.
 They exist
 > to provide semantic value.

 Nesting is possible here too!